selkhayri/School_District_Analysis/README.md

 ### Conclusion

-This indicated that the average math and reading grades of the 9th grade students at Thomas High School were slightly higher than the district averages.
+This indicates that the average math and reading grades of the 9th grade students at Thomas High School were slightly higher than the district averages.

 ## School Summary